An exotic deformation of the hyperbolic space: Convex hulls and exotic spaces

 \begin{enumerate} \item $f(*') = *$, \item the Hausdorff distance between $f(B_{X'}(*', R))$ and $B_{X}(*, R)$ is $<\epsilon$, \item $\Big| d(f(x), f(y)) - d(x,y) \Big| <\epsilon$ for all $x,y\in \pi'(M) \big(B_{X'}(*', R)\big)$, \item $d(g f(x), f(g x)) < \epsilon$ for all $x\in B_{X'}(*', R)$ and all $g\in M$. \end{enumerate}

-It is clear that these $U_{R, \epsilon, M}(X, *, \pi)$ form a neighbourhood base.
-We shall refer to this as the topology of \emph{strong convergence} of pointed metric $G$-spaces.
+It is clear that these $U_{R, \epsilon, M}(X, *, \pi)$ form a neighborhood base.
+We shall refer to this as the topology of \emph{strong convergence} of pointed metric $G$-spaces. \end{defi}

 This topology is very close to the one considered by Fukaya~\cite{fukaya}.
 Notice that when $G$ is the trivial group, we essentially recover the pointed Gromov--Hausdorff convergence of metric spaces~\cite{gromov0}.
-Observe also that, if $G$ is $\sigma$-compact (e.g.\ locally compact and connected or second countable), then every pointed metric $G$-space has a countable neighbourhood base.
+Observe also that, if $G$ is $\sigma$-compact (e.g.\ locally compact and connected or second countable), then every pointed metric $G$-space has a countable neighborhood base.

 Before turning to the proof of the continuity of the map $t\in (0,1]\mapsto (C_{t},\ast,\varrho_{t})$ for the topology just defined, we prove a preliminary fact concerning isometries of \cat{-1} spaces.
 We recall that a hyperbolic isometry $g$ of a complete \cat{-1} space $X$ admits a unique axis $L_g\se X$.
 We shall denote by $\xi^+_g, \xi^-_g\in\partial X$ its forward, respectively backward endpoints and by $\ell_X(g)$ the translation length of $g$.
 We recall, but shall not use, that for any $x\in X$ one has $g^n x\to\xi^\pm_g$ as $n\to\pm\infty$.